damianhakert/damianhakert.github.io/source/posts/2016-09-07-gitlab-special-event.html.md

 Everyone is invited to tune in, encouraged to ask questions, express opinions, and share ideas with us.
 At GitLab, **everyone can contribute!**

-## [Join us][event-page] for the live event from anywhere
+## Join us for the live event from anywhere

-Join us for this special event on Tuesday, September 13th at 1pm ET / 5pm GMT.
+[Register here][event-page] for this special event on Tuesday, September 13th at 1pm ET / 5pm GMT.
 Our CEO, Sid Sijbrandij, will give a special announcement and walk through the future plan for GitLab and software development.

-## How to attend

-[Register here][event-page] for event details.

 <!-- identifiers -->